lcilliers/hobbies-modelling4comfort/projects.md

 I have never imagined me getting involved in model building.
 The closest I got was buying a kit for my grandson to inspire him.
 Unfortunately it remained in the cupboard, until several years later I offered to build it for him.
 After several months of intense learning through trial and error I completed the Gorch Fock training ship in 2019.

-This detailed replica of a traditional German sailing vessel, is complete with authentic rigging and weathered details.
+This detailed replica of a traditional German sailing vessel is complete with authentic rigging and weathered details.
 Unfortunately I do not have any record of the building process.

 **Status:** Completed
 **Scale:** 1:150
 **Category:** Maritime/Nautical
+**Build Type:** Balsawood kit

 [View Project →]({{ '/projects/german-sail-boat/' | relative_url }})